Osiris-Team/Osiris-Team/README.md

 - **Electron, TypeScript, Vue, React**: Cross-platform desktop and web app development.

 ### About Me
 My name is A. Ruben Kandel.
-I began coding in 2019, which has given me six years of hands-on experience.
+I began coding in 2019, which has given me six years of hands-on experience, mainly in open-source projects.
 Currently, I am pursuing a bachelor's degree in computer science.
 I am fluent in English, German, Portuguese, Turkish, and have basic proficiency in French.

 Since early 2023, I have been working as a freelance software developer, serving clients globally.